 I love vegetables in pretty much all their glorious forms and I like to eat meat free 2-3 times a week.
 This vegetable & coconut curry is great dish for anyone who wishes to add some meat free days to their weekly diet.

-If you like this recipe then try our other curry recipes
+If you like this recipe then try these:

 Vegetable & Coconut Curry